 One of my favorite sections with news is the “collector’s corner” that features awesome Nintendo collectibles.
 It’s not the best for my wallet, mind you, but it’s a delight, even for items you’ll never buy.

 I also really enjoy the thorough reviews for download-only games, many of which go overlooked by larger publications.
-The indie scene on the Switch is one of my favorite things about the console, and it’s great to see such attention paid to them in Nintendo Force magazine!
+The indie scene on the Switch is one of my favorite things about the console, and it’s great to see such attention paid to them (like Shantae, one of my favorite series) in Nintendo Force magazine!

 Nintendo Force magazine does a great job with retro throwback as well.
 There’s a phenomenal section on games “left in the past” that have never been re-released, and one for those never translated.
 Then there are in-depth profiles from characters throughout Nintendo’s history.